 Stuart is a tiny village located in the state of Nebraska.
 With a population of 490 people and just one neighborhood, Stuart is the 182nd largest community in Nebraska.
-Stuart has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Stuart was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages, Stuart isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Stuart are a mix of both white- and blue-collar jobs.
 Overall, Stuart is a village of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Stuart who work in management occupations (15.82%), office and administrative support (12.33%), and sales jobs (10.72%).

-Telecommuters are a relatively large percentage of the workforce: 17.16% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.16% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Stuart is a great place for families with children to consider.
 First of all, many other families with children live here, making Stuart a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Stuart has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Stuart’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Stuart is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Stuart doesn't have a public transportation system that people use for their commute.

 The overall education level of Stuart is somewhat higher than in the average US city of 21.84%: 25.55% of adults 25 and older in the village have at least a bachelor's degree.